Frederic-LM/Sort-Me-Down/README.md

 3.  **Run the PyInstaller Command:**
     In your project directory, execute the following command:
     ```bash
-    pyinstaller --onefile --windowed --name="Sort-Me-Down" --hidden-import="pystray._win32" --icon="icon.ico" --add-data="icon.ico;." --add-data="icon.png;." gui.py
+    pyinstaller --onefile --windowed --name="Sort-Me-Down" --hidden-import="pystray._win32" --icon="icon.ico" --add-data="icon.ico;." --add-data="icon.png;." --name="Short-Me-Down" gui.py

     ```

 4.  **Find and Run Your Application:**
-    The `dist` folder will contain your final `gui.app` bundle.
+    The `dist` folder will contain your final `Short-Me-Down.app` bundle.

     > **Gatekeeper Security Warning (CRITICAL!)**
     > The first time you run the app, macOS will likely block it as it's from an "unidentified developer."
     >
-    > **To run it, you must right-click the `gui.app` file and select "Open" from the context menu.**
+    > **To run it, you must right-click the `Short-Me-Down.app` file and select "Open" from the context menu.**
     >
     > A dialog will appear with an "Open" button that will allow you to run the application.
 This only needs to be done once.